normansw/student-admissions/README.md

 # student-admissions
-Analyse a dataset of student admissions at UCLA using neural network.
+Analyse a dataset of student admissions at UCLA using backpropagation to train a feedforward neural network.